cristobalgvera/docker-files/apps/sonarqube/README.md

 1. Copy the **Project key** in the `sonar-scanner.properties` file, under the `sonar.projectKey` attribute.
    1. Configure the rest of the properties in there.
-1. Run `docker compose -d scanner` and wait until it's done (it take a while).
+1. Run `docker compose up scanner` and wait until it's done (it take a while).
-   1. You can run `docker compose logs -f scanner` to watch it.
 1. When the process it's done, SonarQube will automatically reload the page to show you the results.